 Presenting:

-Donations for this performance are optional but gratefully accepted.
-Average donations for attendees are $20 (adult) or $10 (student).
-Regardless of donation, all are welcome!
+Donations for this performance are gratefully accepted.
+Average donations for attendees are $20 (adult) or $10 (student) which you can donate online with paypal/credit card at this link below, or donate at the door the night of the concert.
+Regardless of donation, all are welcome to see our concerts!
 We greatly appreciate your support of our artists and our concert program.
 Please share your support by making a donation HERE.

 Concert Program

-Click Here to view or print the full Concert Program.
+To view or print the full Concert Program, click HERE.

 About Our Upcoming Performer